 Every now and then a LinkedIn discussion is started by a jobseeker, asking what people think about one-way video interviews.
-In most cases the one starting the topic thinks negatively about video interviews OR have never even gone through the process.
-This encourages to discuss about the method, which is good!
-While majority of the comments might be of negative nature, there are a lot of jobseekers that think the opposite.
+In most cases, the person starting the topic thinks negatively about video interviews OR has never even gone through the process.
+This encourages HR professionals to discuss the method, and that’s good!
+While the majority of the comments might be negative, a lot of job seekers actually think the opposite.

 Most common arguments of naysayers: